Shortening the Hofer length of Hamiltonian circle actions: Introduction

 Many results in the literature apply to spaces of paths in $\Ham(M,\omega)$ with fixed endpoints and to geodesic loops or paths that are possibly time-dependent.
 We refer the reader to the papers by Hofer~\cite{H}, Bialy-Polterovich~\cite{BP}, Yi Ming Long~\cite{long}, Siburg~\cite{Si}, Ustilovsky~\cite{Us}, Lalonde-McDuff~\cite{LM,LM:local}, McDuff-Slimowitz~\cite{MSl}, McDuff~\cite{McD:variants}, and Savelyev~\cite{sav1,sav2}.
 Polterovich's book~\cite{Pol} contains systematic explanations of many results in the subject.

-\begin{Example} Start with $\CP^2$ with the circle action $[u,z,w] \mapsto [u,e^{-2\pi i t}z,e^{2 \pi i t} w]$ and momentum map $(|w|^2-|z|^2)/(|u|^2+|z|^2+|w|^2) + \text{constant}$.
+\begin{Example} Let $e^{2 \pi i t} \in S^1$ act on $\CP^2$ by $[u,z,w] \mapsto [u,e^{-2\pi i t}z,e^{2 \pi i t} w]$, with the Fubini Study form normalized such that the momentum map is $(|w|^2-|z|^2)/(|u|^2+|z|^2+|w|^2) + \text{constant}$.
 Take an equivariant blow-up at the point $[0,\star,0]$ where the momentum map is minimal.
 This yields a Hamiltonian circle action on a symplectic manifold $(M,\omega)$ whose isotropy weights where the momentum map is maximal are $-1,-2$ and whose isotropy weights where the momentum map is minimal are $1,1$.
 It is an effective circle action that represents a non-trivial element of $\pi_1(M,\omega)$ (by the above item \eqref{semifree}, applied to the minimum) but that can be deformed into a shorter loop in $\Ham(M,\omega)$ (by the above item \eqref{Ust}, applied to the maximum). \end{Example}

 Typically, to show that a geodesic cannot be deformed to a loop of smaller Hofer length requires ``hard" holomorphic curve techniques, whereas to show that a geodesic can be shortened is possible with ``soft" techniques.